 Aditya Agarwal – DPT Colossus 200K Main Event Champion

 Veteran pro Agarwal is one of the most skilled and experienced poker players in India with several wins and tons of cashes in his name.
 Currently ranked 3rd in India All Time Money List, he enjoyed a good run to make it all the way to the FT with the second largest stack.
-He dominated the final table, eliminating Pradeep Sharma, Kunal Patni and eventually beating his friend Jasven Saigal in HU.
+He dominated the final table, eliminating Pradeep Sharma, Kunal Patni and eventually beating his friend Jasven Saigal in heads-up.

 Running from 3rd to 5th May 2019, the Main Event was the biggest highlight of the super high roller series.
 The top 7 finishers in the event received a portion of the money, with a min-cash INR 6 Lac.